aditisrao2/Automatic-Text-Summarizer/README.md

 # Automatic-Text-Summarizer
-#### A text summarizer condenses long texts into shorter versions, retaining key points.

-There are two types:

-Extractive : which selects important sentences from the original text

-Abstractive : which generates new sentences to convey main ideas.
+#### Developed an Automatic Text Summarizer using NLP libraries like SpaCy, NLTK and Sumy.
+The goal of automatic text summarization is presenting the source text into a shorter version with semantics.\

+Users are provided with three options for providing input data :

+1) Manually type the text and then request a summary.

+2) Open a file containing the text they wish to summarize.

+3) Users can provide a URL link to the specific webpage they want to summarize.